 - Business owners and company directors - Contributions to employees’ pensions can be offset against corporation tax.

 - Sole traders and partnerships - Contributions to employees' pensions can be offset against the income tax liability.

 Save on National Insurance

 - Employers - Unlike salary, pension contributions are exempt from National Insurance of 13.8%.

 - Employees - Subject to the employer’s approval, employees can save tax and National Insurance by sacrificing part of their salary with a pension contribution.

+You probably haven’t always worked for yourself, so chances are you have pensions left over from previous jobs.
+But having your pensions scattered between different providers can make it hard to keep track.
 The government’s Pension Tracing Service can help you track down any old workplace schemes from any previous jobs.
-This can be a good way to start taking control of retirement saving.
 All you need is the name of your old employer.
-We’ve put together some tips to help:

 Starting a new pension